USA Gymnastics sex abuse scandal: USAG and USOC

-Amid the sex abuse scandal, USAG lost several major corporate sponsors, including Procter & Gamble, Kellogg's, Under Armour, The Hershey Company, and AT&T. Procter & Gamble was the name sponsor of the National Championships for five seasons, AT&T sponsored the American Cup since 2011, and Kellogg's sponsored a series of nationwide tours.
-Marketing revenues account for approximately 35 percent of USAG annual revenues, or about $9.4 million.
-Kellogg's and Procter & Gamble were two of the largest sponsors associated with the organization.
-These actions, however, impacted and damaged the athletes (who lost necessary funding) to a larger extent compared to the organization.
+By year's end, the scandal had cost USAG several of its largest corporate sponsors, including Procter & Gamble, Kellogg's, Under Armour, The Hershey Company, and AT&T. Procter & Gamble was the name sponsor of the National Championships for five seasons, AT&T had sponsored the American Cup since 2011, and Kellogg's sponsored a series of nationwide tours.
+Marketing revenues that year had accounted for about 35 percent of USAG annual revenues, or about $9.4 million.